 All staff and directors of HCDP GHANA are well train to give out their best and see to it that projects are carry out in the right order and direction, more so there is also a policy to always check on volunteer or volunteers to see how work is going on with them.

-Details about fees and what those fees are meant for can be seen via the link below: http://www.hcdpghana.org/program-fees/
+Contact us about details about fees and what those fees are meant for

 In 2009, Anku Richard Effe founded Humanity and Community Development Projects HCDP GHANA.
 He founded this NGO due to his passion in promoting humanitarian and community advancement in rural communities, recognizing the need for education, health and community development.
 HCDP GHANA's mission is to make available comprehensive support services.
 With this in mind, the organisation is based in Ho municipality, but works with other municipalities and districts in the Volta Region.